Important information about the privacy, health, and safety of your student.Non-Discrimination Statement

 If you are a parent of a student receiving Title I services in the Snoqualmie Valley School District, you have the right to know the professional qualifications of the classroom teachers who instruct your child.
 Federal law allows you to ask for certain information about your child’s classroom teachers and requires the district to give you this information in a timely manner if you ask for it.
 Specifically, you have the right to ask for the following information about each of your child’s classroom teachers:

-If you would like to receive any of this information, please call Beverly Root, Director of Personnel at (425)831-8000.Use of Directory Information and Photos
+If you would like to receive any of this information, please call Beth Porter, Executive Director of Human Resources at (425)831-8000.Use of Directory Information and Photos

 - Whether the state’s Office of Superintendent of Public Instruction (OSPI) has licensed or qualified the teacher for the grades and subjects he or she teaches.